onedr0p/cluster-template/README.md

 3. Verify Ansible can view your config by running `task ansible:list`

-4. Verify Ansible can ping your nodes by running `task ansible:ping`
+4. Verify Ansible can ping your nodes by running `task ansible:adhoc:ping`

 5. Finally, run the Ubuntu Prepare playbook by running `task ansible:playbook:ubuntu-prepare`